tarquin-the-brave/blog/content/posts/re-learning-haskell-2.md

   )
 ```

-I've found using a combination of these: qwualified import and
+I've found using a combination of these: qualified import and
 explicitly listing the functions is a bit over the top.

 I also practiced a pattern of having a module which renames